microsoft/powercat-automation-kit/site/content/contribution/questions.md

 include_footer: true
 ---

-This page contains information the format used to author interactive questions that are included as part of the Automation Kit starter.
+This page contains information the format used to author interactive questions that are included as part of the {{<product-name>}} starter.

 {{<toc>}}